-Construction is scheduled to start in November 2014, and therefore less than one year of sampling is available to establish baseline conditions.
+Construction is scheduled to start as early as possible after all necessary authorisations have been obtained, and therefore less than one year of sampling may be available to establish baseline conditions.
 However, site establishment will take some time, and it can be accepted that more time is available before any serious disturbance to the river occurs.

 In order to determine accurate statistic parameters for the baseline condition, monitoring should be conducted over at least one year in order to detect seasonal variations.
 At the same time a total of at least 19 measurements are required in order to determine the 95th percentile value.
 Water quality data is under normal conditions highly correlated, and collecting samples at too short an interval will generate data that are not statistically independent.
 A sampling interval of at least two weeks is recommended in order to ensure the statistical independence of the measurements.
-A fortnightly sampling programme over one year will yield 27 results, which will be adequate to calculate statistical parameters at a reasonable confidence ( $\pm$ 10%).
+A fortnightly sampling programme over one year will yield 27 results, which will be adequate to calculate statistical parameters at a reasonable confidence (± 10%).